The Beautiful and Damned: Adaptations

+Cast members during a June 2025 performance of The Broken Lute.

-A film adaptation in 1922, directed by William A. Seiter, starred Kenneth Harlan as Anthony Patch and Marie Prevost as Gloria.
-The film did well at the box office, and the critical reception was generally favorable.
-F. Scott Fitzgerald disliked the film, and he wrote to a friend: "It's by far the worst movie I've ever seen in my life-cheap, vulgar, ill-constructed and shoddy.
+The Beautiful and Damned has inspired multiple adaptations across different forms of media.
+Shortly after the work's publication, Fitzgerald sold the film rights to Warner Bros. for $2,250.
+The studio released a film adaptation in November 1922.
+Directed by William A. Seiter, the silent film starred Kenneth Harlan as Anthony Patch and Marie Prevost as Gloria.

+The 1922 silent film performed well at the box office and received generally favorable critical reviews.
+F. Scott Fitzgerald disliked the film, and he wrote to a friend: "It's by far the worst movie I've ever seen in my life—cheap, vulgar, ill-constructed and shoddy.
 We were utterly ashamed of it."

-An immersive play titled "The Broken Lute" was performed in 2025, written and directed by Brooke DiSpirito.
-It starred Henry Lynch as Anthony Patch, Izzy Ochocki as Gloria, Devon Lawler as Dick Caramel, and Dan Caprera as Frederick Paramore.

-Cast members during a June 2025 performance.
-From left to right: Beatrix Postley, Santorini Rivera, Tim Abrahamsen, Jamie Shannon, Brooke DiSpirito, Devon Lawler.
+No surviving reels of The Beautiful and Damned exist, and the film is considered lost.

-The play premiered as part of the F. Scott Fitzgerald Society's 17th International Conference in New York City on June 24, 2025, with an encore performance on August 12, 2025.
-A traditional speakeasy, The Back Room, was used as the setting for a final, wild bacchanalia at the Patch Residence.
-The play followed the downfall of Anthony and Gloria's relationship as well as Anthony being disinherited by his grandfather, and featured a live band, dance performances choreographed by Jaime Shannon, and audience interactive scenes.
+In 2025, an immersive play titled The Broken Lute premiered, written and directed by Brooke DiSpirito.
+The cast featured Henry Lynch as Anthony Patch, Izzy Ochocki as Gloria, Devon Lawler as Dick Caramel, and Dan Caprera as Frederick Paramore.
+The production debuted during the F. Scott Fitzgerald Society’s 17th International Conference in New York City on June 24, 2025, followed by an encore performance on August 12, 2025.
+A traditional speakeasy, The Back Room, served as the setting for a final, wild bacchanalia at the Patch Residence.
+The play traced the collapse of Anthony and Gloria’s relationship and depicted Anthony’s disinheritance at the hands of his grandfather, while integrating a live band, dance performances, and interactive scenes involving the audience.